 - Contain less than 10 micrograms of total arsenic and no more than 5 micrograms of inorganic arsenic per daily serving (EPA and state of New Jersey limits - based on 1 liter of water).

-- If applicable to the product, must meet recommended USP <2040> parameters of disintegration of dietary supplements (excluding capsule, chewable and time-release products).
+- Meet recommended USP <2040> parameters of disintegration of dietary supplement tablets (excluding chewable, sublingual and time-release products).